njfahima/njfahima/README.md

 ### Fun Facts:
 - I have a business , where i'm selling organic products
-- Hobbies: building things ,
+- Hobbies: building new things and logics .
 - Hunger about researching new flowers and their lives